OfficeDev/hands-on-labs/O3652/O3652-16-Create-and-test-your-add-in-on-a-Mac-or-iPad/lab.md

 ## Exercise 1: Create an add-in using Yeoman generator
 *In this exercise, you will create a sample Hello World add-in using the Yeoman generator directly on your Mac.*

 1. First, install Node.js and Git, if you haven’t already.
-Next, open a command prompt/terminal as an administrator and run the following command: `npm install –g tsd gulp bower yo generator-office`
+Next, open a command prompt/terminal as an administrator and run the following command: `sudo npm install –g tsd gulp bower yo generator-office`
 2. Create a folder for your add-in project in the ~/Desktop/add-ins folder and go to that folder in the command prompt/terminal.
 Next, run the Yeoman generator for Office Add-ins to create the project scaffolding.
 Use the following command: `yo office`
 3. When prompted, supply the following information:
   * Name of the add-in — **myHelloWorldAddin**